The American Recovery and Reinvestement Act

 What it means for Garland

-Because the effects of the downturn are being felt locally, the City of Garland pursued various funding opportunities made possible through ARRA The City of Garland and other local agencies plays an important role in creating jobs and new economic opportunity through ARRA by contracting for construction and consulting activities, purchasing goods and services and hiring full-time or temporary employees.
-As a result of the Recovery Act, the community has received over $22 million for projects.
+Because the effects of the downturn are being felt locally, the City of Garland pursued various funding opportunities made possible through ARRA.
+The City of Garland and other local agencies played an important role in creating jobs and new economic opportunity through ARRA by contracting for construction and consulting activities, purchasing goods and services and hiring full-time or temporary employees.
+As a result of the Recovery Act, the community received over $22 million for projects.
 View the revised list of awarded grants benefiting Garland.

 Helpful links on the City of Garland ARRA Initiatives

 Helpful links on ARRA/ the Recovery Act

 • Frequently Asked Questions